 I happen to work in the healthcare field and Dr. McCance is the best surgeon I have ever met.
 I’ve had 2 surgeries under his care and have recommend several family members and friends to him.
 Thanks to him I finally have my life back.
 Manhattan is full of well known surgeons and hospitals but none of them can compare to the care and professionalism of Dr. McCance and his staff.
 I can not recommend him highly enough. ~ RateMDs

 Certain exercises are often used for a fractured neck that will strengthen and stretch the muscles supporting the cervical vertebrae.
-This is essential for proper recovery, and is often done with a physical therapist, who assists with acquiring full range-of-motion and strength during the healing process.
+This is essential for proper recovery and is often done with a physical therapist, who assists with acquiring a full range of motion and strength during the healing process.

 Surgical Treatments of Neck Fractures (Cervical Fractures)

 For more severe or unstable fractures, neck fracture surgery is often a medical necessity.
 The goal of neck fracture surgery is to remove any bone that may be compressing the spinal cord or nerve and then stabilize the injured area.
 This is usually performed by the spine surgeon using titanium plates or screws / rods, as well as vertebral replacement cages.

 Surgery can be performed by the best in class NYC spine surgeon from the front or back of the neck, and sometimes a combined approach may be necessary.

 Like every other injury, it’s hard to put a target on those who are at risk for a neck fracture.
 We do, however, have a grasp on the reoccurring trends like age, osteoporosis, contact sports, car accidents (and not wearing your seat belt), and trauma to the head, chest, or pelvis.